AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

       Java home: /Library/Java/JavaVirtualMachines/jdk-11.0.2.jdk/Contents/Home
     ```

-2. Navigate to a directory, i.e a source folder, in which you want to generate the project:
+3. Navigate to a directory, i.e a source folder, in which you want to generate the project:

     ```shell
     $ cd ~/src
     ```

-3. Copy+Paste the following command to initiate the creation of a new project in interactive mode:
+4. Copy+Paste the following command to initiate the creation of a new project in interactive mode.
+Replace `x.y.z` with the **latest** release version number from **Step 1**.

     ```shell
     mvn archetype:generate \
     -DarchetypeGroupId=com.adobe.commerce.cif \
     -DarchetypeArtifactId=cif-project-archetype \
-    -DarchetypeVersion=0.2.0
+    -DoptionEmbedConnector=y \
+    -DarchetypeVersion=x.y.z
     ```

-    > *Note, in the above command we use version **0.2.0** of the archetype.
-As a best practice, always use the latest [released version of the archetype](https://github.com/adobe/aem-cif-project-archetype/releases).*

-4. The CIF Project Archetype will prompt a series of parameters to generate the project.
+5. The CIF Project Archetype will prompt a series of parameters to generate the project.
 For the sake of this tutorial and in order to see the effects of the different parameters we will generate the project for the fictitious **Acme Corporation**.
+Naturally, when generating a customer project you would use values that match the company/customer name.

     Use the following values: